 Cayo accepts only one Artist-in-Residence per summer, staying for both groups of Explorers.
-The AIR works on their own project and research while at the residency, while also providing feedback and guidance to each group of art explorers.
+The AIR works on their own project and research while at the residency.
+They are also expected to provide feedback and guidance to each group of art explorers.
 AIRs present an artist talk and lead a workshop or discussion.
 Participation in field trips is encouraged but not required.

 AIR applicants are invited by the Cayo committee to apply.
 Submission includes letter of intention, demonstration of artistic merit, and proposed workshop/project.
 Established and mid-career artists welcome.
 Work is expected to be generated during the residency, and documentation of finished work is required within the following year.

 Along with a discounted rate for food, the AIR receives free transportation on the island, excursions, lodging (private bedroom and bathroom), and private workspace.